Article Quick Links

 Be sure to have the following account requirements organized before starting the Ada Glass for Kustomer setup process:

 - Ada Glass for Kustomer — Must be available with your Ada account.

 - Enterprise or Ultimate — Required Kustomer license type.

 - Administrator — Required Kustomer account privilege for completing the tasks necessary to integrate with Ada.

 - User — At least one other Kustomer user account required.
-This can be added during the setup process.
+The user’s permissions must allow for API key generation and workflow management.
+Additional users can be added during the setup process.

 How a live support handoff works in Ada